 In Burundi, one of the poorest countries in the world, health remains a serious issue for the most vulnerable.
 Many Congolese refugees have also found asylum in Burundi.

 In terms of health, the statistics concerning the level of neonatal mortality and maternal mortality in Burundi are extremely worrying.
-Pathologies linked to pregnancy and giving birth are the third cause of registered deaths in hospitals for children aged under 15 years old.
+Pathologies linked to pregnancy and giving birth are the third cause of registered deaths in hospitals for people over 15 years old.
 Many women suffer from obstetric fistula following a difficult labour, and lose their lives after giving birth.

 In terms of mortality, women and children under five pay a heavy price.
-Chronic diseases such as AIDS, tuberculosis, diabetes, high blood pressure, asthma, heart disease, mental illness, together with physical violence (sexual violence, accidents on public highways, conflict) are the causes of numerous physical and intellectual disabilities.
+Chronic diseases such as AIDS, tuberculosis, diabetes, high blood pressure, asthma, heart disease, mental illness, together with physical violence (as a result of sexual violence, war and road traffic accidents) are the cause of numerous physical and intellectual disabilities.

 Furthermore, since 1993, the political instability and insecurity in the region has led to massive population movements: there are thousands of refugees, mainly from the Democratic Republic of Congo but also internally displaced persons.
 Since April 2015, as a result of the political instability affecting the country, more than 190,000 Burundians have fled the country and sought refuge in Tanzania, Rwanda, the Democratic Republic of Congo, and Uganda.